bmhayward/Transcode/README.md

 Don Melton’s four rules for preparing media for transcoding:

-1.Use [MakeMKV](www.makemkv.com/download/) to rip Blu-ray Discs and DVDs.
+1. Use [MakeMKV](www.makemkv.com/download/) to rip Blu-ray Discs and DVDs.
 2. Rip each selected video as a single Matroska format `.mkv` file.
 3. Look for forced subtitles and isolate them in their own track.
 4. Convert lossless audio tracks to [FLAC format](https://en.wikipedia.org/wiki/FLAC).

 For additional details, see this discussion of the [rationale](https://github.com/donmelton/video_transcoding#rationale) of video transcoding.

 ### Preferences